sap-tutorials/sap-build-apps/tutorials/codejam-08-action-get/codejam-08-action-get.md

 ### Add action to process
 Now you've created an action to retrieve data.
-Now lets ad it so we can retrieve data as part of our process.
+Now lets add it so we can retrieve data as part of our process.